Confluence Reviews& Product Details

 Now that we understand – What is a Confluence template? -; we can move on to information on the limitations and the creation of templates.

 Primarily, Confluence templates are used only when adding a new page.
 You can’t apply the templates on existing pages.
 For more complex functionality on your templates, consult the Atlassian Market place.

 How to create a template?

 You can create a Confluence template by using the editor.
 Furthermore, the Confluence editor will allow you to customize your template to suit your team’s needs.
-For example, you can create both a new space template and a new global template.
+For example, you can create a new space template and a new global one.

-- Space tools section > Content > Tools than choose Templates > Create new template
+- Space tools section > Content > Tools, then choose Templates > Create new template

 To generate a new global template, do the following: